dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-11-29-moving-footer-from-sharepoint-starter-kit-3-new-project.md

 Here're the settings I've used creating a new project with `yo @microsoft/sharepoint`:
 - What is your solution name? **portal-footer**
 - Where do you want to place the files? **Create a subfolder with solution name**
-- Do you want to allow the tenant admin the choice of being able to deploy theolution to all sites immediately without running any feature deployment or adding apps in sites? **No**
+- Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites? **Yes**
 - Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant? **No**
 - Which type of client-side component to create? **Extension**
 - Which type of client-side extension to create? **Application Customizer**
 - What is your Application Customizer name? **PortalFooter**
 - What is your Application Customizer description? **PortalFooter description**

+**Note**: I've selected to allow the tenant admin to be able to deploy the solution tenant-wide.
+This is not required but it makes it easier to deploy and manage.

 The project generator will create a new project and will install additional packages.
 Once done, navigate to the project folder and execute `gulp build` to make sure that the generated project works fine.